hanschen/ksuperkey/README.md

 there are two issues you may encounter:

-1) You will need to restart ksuperkey after every time you modify the mapping from keycodes to keysyms (e.g. with xmodmap), or kusperkey will still use the old mapping.
+1) You will need to restart ksuperkey after every time you modify the mapping from keycodes to keysyms (e.g. with xmodmap), or ksuperkey will still use the old mapping.

 2) The key you wish to send must have a defined keycode.
 So for example, with